peter-leonov/ngx_http_js_module/README.markdown

 ### bodyFilename

 Tell us in which file nginx have the request body stored.
-We have to `getBody()` before use this propery to be sure that nginx has the body recived already.
+We have to `getBody()` before use this property to be sure that nginx has the body received already.
 Nginx could store the request body in a temporary file if it does not fit in memory or if nginx was configured to so by the `[client_body_in_file_only][]` directive.

 [client_body_in_file_only]: http://wiki.nginx.org/NginxHttpCoreModule#client_body_in_file_only